 Tonight I went out to my favorite site to try and shoot the moon.
 Not just shoot, but post and reflect as well.
 The fact that I am able to post a second “current” blog post says a lot about my comfort level with getting this part of the site to work together with the other pieces.

-I think that this battle has gone on for at least three years.
+I have been working on this (I hope) last major conversion of my website.
+The great switch to WordPress has been going on for at least three years as I write this.
 I’ve tried a lot of things to understand the world of WordPress and how this type of website works.
 I’m exhausted.
 I’m beat.
 I am drained.
 For years I just wanted to write and post images.

 I would get one part done and then I would run into a problem with another piece.
-Looking back I can see that a large portion of the photo infrastructure for the core links was build in June of 2019.
+Looking back I can see that a large portion of the early infrastructure was built in June of 2019.
 Sometime before that the makers of this template decided to abandon the blog section of the the theme.
-While the camera clicked, the pen stayed silent for years.
+Therefore, while the camera still clicked, the pen stayed silent for years.
 I never imagined that it would take this long to feel that I finally had all of the pages working.

-Weekends are remembered for 10 hour slogs through formatting issues only to be repeated the next day as progress remained elusive.
+Weekends are remembered for 10 hour slogs through formatting issues on a Saturday only to be repeated on Sunday as progress remained elusive.
 Some days I worked just on formatting and rebuilding parts of the quote libraries.
 The old site has remained “live” all this time, at least in the quote libraries.
 First to totally switch were the nature quotes and then the adventure of life quotes.

 The one good thing that FB has accomplished is to date organize all of my photographic “events” where otherwise everything is cataloged by subject.